yingweiwo

 Additional Infomation

-Used orally for the treatment of skin manifestations of cutaneous T-cell lymphoma (CTCL) in patients who are refractory to at least one prior systemic therapy.
-Also used topically for the treatment of skin lesions in early (stage IA and IB) CTCL in patients who experience refractory or persistent disease with the use of other therapies or are intolerant of other therapies.
+Oral administration for the treatment of cutaneous manifestations of cutaneous T-cell lymphoma (CTCL) in patients who have failed at least one prior systemic therapy.
+It may also be used to treat cutaneous lesions in patients with early-stage (stage IA and IB) cutaneous T-cell lymphoma (CTCL), particularly in patients who have failed or whose disease persists, or who cannot tolerate other therapies.

 FDA Label

-Targretin capsules are indicated for the treatment of skin manifestations of advanced stage cutaneous T-cell lymphoma (CTCL) patients refractory to at least one systemic treatment.
+Targretin capsules are indicated for the treatment of cutaneous manifestations of advanced cutaneous T-cell lymphoma (CTCL) in patients who have failed at least one systemic therapy.

 Mechanism of Action

-Bexarotene is indicated for the treatment of cutaneous manifestations of cutaneous T-cell lyphoma in patients who are refractory to at least one other prior systemic therapy. /Included in US product label/
+Bexarotin is indicated for the treatment of cutaneous manifestations of cutaneous T-cell lymphoma in patients who have failed at least one other prior systemic therapy. /US product label contains/

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.